UK saver: £500 vs £1,000/month

 £1,000/month path

-- Why it works: With £1,000/month saved for 31 years, capital hits £672k by age 68 in the base case and still lands at roughly £296k by age 90 after funding a £150k care deposit, £150k family housing boost, £45k care reserve, and a £35k late-life gift.
-Safe spending of £2,725/month keeps a five-year buffer while carving out cash for those late-stage goals.
+- Why it works: With £1,000/month saved from age 35 to 66, capital hits £672k by age 68 in the base case and still lands near £296k by age 90 after allowing for the heaviest care, family-support, and legacy goals in the pack.
+Safe spending of £2,725/month keeps a five-year buffer while leaving room for those later-life choices.

-- Risk view: With returns dialed down to 2.4%, the pessimistic variant scales back late-life goals (£100k care deposit, £80k family support, £35k care reserve) and safe spending just clears £2,423/month—only £23 above the £2,400 plan.
-That means any further cost shock would push you below target, so this is the variant where a side income or trimming discretionary spending matters most.
-The optimistic case turns the opposite way: it supports £2,934/month of safe spending and pays for an extra £450k of charitable and family commitments instead of leaving idle capital.
+- Risk view: With returns dialed down to 2.4%, the pessimistic variant trims those later-life goals and safe spending just clears £2,423/month—only £23 above the £2,400 plan.
+That means any further cost shock would push you below target, so this is the variant where side income or trimming discretionary spending matters most.
+The optimistic case turns the opposite way: it supports £2,934/month of safe spending and leaves room for much larger charitable and family commitments.

 Step-up path

-- Why it’s realistic: Saving £500 → £750 → £1,000 lines up with promotions or lower rent later (flatshare to studio, student loans gone, etc.).
-The base variant keeps £2,401/month safe spending while averaging £818/month of effort and still shoulders £120k of care deposits plus £75k of family relocation help.
+- Why it’s realistic: Starting lower and ramping toward £1,000/month later lines up with promotions or lower rent over time.
+The base variant keeps £2,401/month of safe spending while averaging £818/month of effort and still supports meaningful care and family-help goals later on.

-- Stress view: Under pessimistic returns, the variant trims late-life goals (£60k care deposit, £30k family help, £25k care reserve) but safe spending still only reaches £2,260/month—£140 below the £2,400 plan.
+- Stress view: Under pessimistic returns, the variant trims those later-life goals but safe spending still only reaches £2,260/month—£140 below the £2,400 plan.
 That shortfall means either trimming retirement lifestyle or supplementing with part-time income.
-The optimistic variant shows the upside: £2,748/month safe spending after sending an additional £220k to community and housing legacies.
+The optimistic variant shows the upside: £2,748/month of safe spending with extra room for community and housing legacies.

 £500/month path